Mister Rogers' Neighborhood season 4: Episode 13 (Paper Problems)

-Episode 14
+Episode 14 (Learning by Playing)

 After he shows some children's drawings, Rogers visits Mrs. Saunders school, talks with the children and watches them play.
 In the Neighborhood of Make-Believe, Mr. McFeely delivers a package from the pediatrician school to Dr. Bill.
 The letter says he will continue his training in Australia.
 Thus, the Platypus family will be leaving tomorrow.